Try: Ontario salmon licence non-resident ice fishing

 Most lakesMay 16 to September 7, 2026This is the main Banff lake season for most visitors

-Other waters except listed river sectionsJuly 1 to October 31, 2026Useful if your trip is built around smaller waters outside the core lake window
+Other waters except closed waters and listed river sectionsJuly 1 to November 1, 2026Useful if your trip is built around smaller waters outside the core lake window

 Specified river sectionsJuly 1 to August 31, 2026Shorter season than the lakes and Bow River